-This easy two-ingredient substitute is perfect if you need brown sugar but you’re all out.
+This two-ingredient substitute is perfect if you need brown sugar but you’re all out.
 You can make your own brown sugar as a substitute for store bought – you won’t believe how easy it is!

 Today we’re talking about one of my favorite ingredients: brown sugar!
 Brown sugar is an essential ingredient in many baked goods.
 It adds a deep sweetness and rich color to all types of recipes.